TurboGears/Ming/docs/odm.rst

 In addition to the basic interface documented in :doc:`tour`, Ming provides a higher-level abstraction for modeling objects in MongoDB.
-This higher-layer abstraction will be referred in this document as the ORM since it is implemented in the "spirit" of object-relational mappers such as `SQLAlchemy
+This higher-layer abstraction will be referred in this document as the ODM since it is implemented in the "spirit" of object-relational mappers such as `SQLAlchemy
 <http://sqlalchemy.org>`_.

-The ORM provides several features beyond those provided by the basic Ming
+The ODM provides several features beyond those provided by the basic Ming
 modules:

 unit-of-work pattern
-    Using ORM-enabled sessions allows you to operate on in-memory objects exclusively until you are ready to "flush" all changes to the database.
+    Using ODM-enabled sessions allows you to operate on in-memory objects exclusively until you are ready to "flush" all changes to the database.
     Although MongoDB doesn't provide transactions, the unit-of-work (UOW) pattern provides some of the benefits of transactions by delaying writes until you